Protection of Conscience Project

 Massachusetts End of Life Options Act

-Note: The following protection of conscience provisions are included in a bill to legalize assisted suicide in Massachusetts for residents who are at least 18 years old and diagnosed with a terminal illness with a life expectancy of six months or less.
+The following protection of conscience provisions are included in a bill to legalize assisted suicide in Massachusetts for residents who are at least 18 years old and diagnosed with a terminal illness with a life expectancy of six months or less.
+An identical provision is included in Senate Bill 1225 (2017).

 Section 15.
 Provider Participation